2.4 Cm Is How Many Inches

 Why 2.54 cm Equals One Inch

 The relationship between centimetres and inches is rooted in historical standardisation.
-The inch originated from various physical artifacts (the width of a thumb, the length of a barleycorn) and was eventually defined in terms of the metric system to enable international trade and scientific collaboration.
-Here's the thing — in 1959, the United States, United Kingdom, Canada, Australia, New Zealand, and South Africa agreed that 1 inch = 25.
-4 mm, which translates to 2.Even so, 54 cm.
+The inch originated from various physical artifacts (the width of a thumb, the length of a barleycorn) and was eventually defined in terms of the metric system to allow international trade and scientific collaboration.
+Consider this: in 1959, the United States, United Kingdom, Canada, Australia, New Zealand, and South Africa agreed that 1 inch = 25.
+4 mm, which translates to 2.So 54 cm.
 This definition ties the imperial unit to a fixed length in the International System of Units (SI), ensuring that all subsequent conversions are exact, not approximations.

 Dimensional Analysis